Indoor Air Quality and Workplace Respiratory Protection: What Facility Managers Need to Know

 - 3Source certified products: partner with brands that hold ASTM F3502 WPP certification and can provide third-party test reports from accredited laboratories.

-- 4Educate employees: provide training on when and how to use respiratory protection — during high AQI days, in poorly ventilated areas, during allergy and flu seasons, and in shared spaces during illness outbreaks.
+- 4Educate employees: provide training on when and how to use respiratory protection — during high AQI days, in poorly ventilated areas, during allergy and flu seasons, and in shared spaces during heightened illness activity.

 - 5Monitor and report: track IAQ metrics, respiratory illness rates, and absenteeism before and after implementing a protection program.
 Use data to demonstrate ROI to leadership.